Accessibility Services

 Contact Accessibility Services Department

-Persons having questions about or requests for accommodations should contact the Accessibility Services Coordinator in UCC's LaVerne Murphy Campus Center, 1140 Umpqua College Road, Roseburg, Oregon 97470.
+If you have questions or requests for accommodations, contact the Accessibility Services Coordinator.
 Contact should be made 48-72 hours in advance of the event.

 Contact